Skip to main content

 • Field of view: 160 degrees horizontal

-• Smart assistant support: Works with Google Assistant and Amazon Alexa
+• Smart integration: Google Assistant and Amazon Alexa

 If you’re looking for a great battery-powered video doorbell at a reasonable price, then the Abode Wireless Video Doorbell is worth considering.
 In addition to working with Google Assistant and Alexa, it offers a 1080p resolution, color night vision, and more.

 The Abode stands out for its video quality, especially considering its price.
-While some similarly priced doorbells may have higher resolution, they don't usually support features like color night vision that the Abode offers.
-On top of solid image quality, the Abode doorbell also has a sleek and stylish design that should allow it to look great next to any front door.
+While some similarly priced doorbells may have higher resolution, they typically don't offer features like color night vision, which the Abode does.
+In addition to solid image quality, the Abode doorbell also features a sleek and stylish design that should complement any front door.

-Also, you need a subscription to get the most out of the device, like cloud storage.
-However, the standard plan is reasonably priced, and may be all you need.
+Additionally, you require a subscription to fully utilize the device's features, such as cloud storage.
+However, the standard plan is reasonably priced and may be all you need.

 Read our review of the Abode Wireless Doorbell.